 Before Mike rose to speak to the Club, we had our AGM Part 1, with Honorary Members being elected (the Mayor, Peggy, Harold, and Melvyn), and the 6 Ordinary Members of Club Council being elected (Sydney, Stuart, John C, Helen, Pankaj and Stan).
 Sydney was re-elected as the accounts examiner, Ros and Dick are our District Reps, with Ritu and Helen as the Backup Reps.
 Part 1 was then adjourned until Part 2.

-Mike Matthieson then introduced himself, coming from Brazilian and Lebanese heritage, mike_matthiesonx248and living in Florida.
+Mike Matthieson then introduced himself, coming from Brazilian and Lebanese heritage, and living in Florida.
 Both parents had careers with airlines, but Mike has chosen a different path.
 Before studying PPE in Health at UCL, he had delivered a programme similar to the Rotary Global Grant scholarship in the University of Miami, and broadcast two regular chat-show programmes on a local radio station WVUM (90.5FM).
 The chat shows were in the field of politics and political achievement, and he related his experiences with President Obama, former President Clinton, and with Madeleine Albright, Condoleezza Rice and Hilary Clinton.
 Those experiences will not be retold on this web site!

 Mike’s has two areas of study.
 First is “Social Determinants of Health” – does wealth lead to good health?
 Apparently more so in some places that others!
 Why does access to wealth lead to good health in some parts of the USA more than others?
 Why does access to wealth lead to poor health in parts of India?
 What is going on and what can a government do about it?